Protesting airport guards stop Libyan PM boarding plane

 Haftar’s aides had said that inspecting troops in his eastern stronghold was his job, not the prime minister‘s, according to the officials.

-Haftar started his own military campaign against Islamist militants in May before allying himself with the recognised government.
+Haftar started his own military campaign against Islamist militants in May before allying himself with the recognized government.
 He was appointed top army commander this week.
-(Writing by Ulf Laessing; Editing by Andrew Heavens)